Philippine Energy Companies Seize Investment Opportunities

 In February of this year, the Department of Energy (DOE) inked $1.5 billion worth of renewable energy contracts to both foreign and local-based energy companies, boosting investor confidence in the Philippines’ emerging renewable energy industry.
 Sixty-eight mini-hydroelectric projects, five geothermal and seventeen wind energy projects were awarded by the DOE, which totaled to $1 billion in investments.
 Twenty-two service contracts for biomass projects were also approved by the agency, worth about $500 million.

 Says Gregory Kittelson of Manila consulting firm Kittelson & Carpo Consulting, “Renewable energy is the next big thing in the Philippines.
 We’re seeing a lot of government initiative and investor optimism in the industry, with many foreign-based companies setting up partnerships with the Aquino government and establishing renewable energy projects here in the country.
 If this thing takes off, we’ll probably see a lot of developments in the economy as well.”
+Its been now over 3 years that we have been partners with Salesforce.com.
+Thanks to the CRM tool, we have been able to handle and keep all our customers happy.

 - ADB Eyeing $1 billion Philippine Renewable Energy Fund, Reuters